PracticalKungFu/practicalkungfu.github.io/docs/posts/_draft-2023-11-13-nomad-consul-gluster.md

 If you want to test it, you can stop keepalived on the MASTER host.
 The VIP should automaticaly move over to the BACKUP host.

-## Nomad Gluster Volume
+## Install Gluster
+Gluster server should be installed on at least 3 servers.
+In my setup I have two nodes that host the volume and a 3rd Raspberry Pi 3 that is an arbiter.

+The arbiter is a member of the gluster pool that doesn't save any file data.
+It'll still have the directory struction in the brick.

+### Scope
+- nomad01
+- nomad02
+- nomad03

-### Install on All Gluster Server Nodes
+### Install
 ```
 apt install glusterfs-server
 systemctl enable glusterd
 systemctl start glusterd
 ```

-### Configure
+### Create Gluster Volume
 Make the gluster file system location.
-Run on all nodes
+Run on all gluster nodes including the arbiter.
 ```
 mkdir -p /glusterfs/bricks/brick
 ```

-Create the volume with 2 replica and 1 arbiter (witness).
+Create the volume with 2 replica and 1 arbiter.
 ```
 gluster volume create nomad-vol replica 2 arbiter 1 transport tcp 10.28.0.19:/glusterfs/bricks/brick 10.28.0.20:/glusterfs/bricks/brick 10.28.0.41:/glusterfs/bricks/brick force
 ```

+### Start the Volume
 Start the volume and check status.
 ```
 gluster volume start nomad-vol
 gluster volume info
 ```

+One thing of note with gluster is that you should NOT write directly to the brick location `/glusterfs/bricks/brick`.
+Doing so will not replicate the written data accross the other nodes.
+You need to mount the gluster volume to a mount point (described in the next section) and use that when reading/writing data.

-### Mount Gluster Volume
+## Mount Gluster Volume

+### Scope
+All servers

+### Install Client
+The gluster client needs to be installed on all nodes in the nomad cluster.
 ```
 apt install glusterfs-client -y
 ```

 This assumes you have setup keepalived.
 Since nomad01 and nomad02 are both gluster hosts, we can use the keepalived VIP.
-Regardless if nomad01 goes down the VIP will just move over to nomad02 and the hosts will still be able to connect to the gluster storage.
+Regardless if nomad01 goes down the VIP will just move over to nomad02 and the hosts in the nomad cluster will still be able to connect to the gluster storage.

-Create a mount point on all the hosts.
+### Create a mount point on all the hosts.
 ```
 mkdir /mnt/nomad-vol
 ```

+### Mount at Boot
 Add a mount line to the fstab of all the hosts so it mounts automatically at boot.
 ``` title="/etc/fstab"
 10.28.0.50:/nomad-vol /mnt/nomad-vol/ glusterfs  defaults,_netdev,x-systemd.requires=glusterd.service 0 0